Search waiting | Matsusada Precision

 Rise Time (step response)

-Step response can be indicated with rise time. (fig.4) Usually the rise time of amplifier of response (= bandwidth) fc (Hz) is given by a formula below.
+Step response can be indicated by the rise time, as shown in Figure 4.
+The rise time of an amplifier with a frequency response (= bandwidth) of fc (Hz) is typically given by the following formula.

-The fall time tf is equals to tr.
+The fall time (tf) is equal to tr.

 This image explains rise time.